-Co mpa any Information Insured Claim Num Date of Acc Po I. • holder Information 1.
-It is your right to shop around and to obtain repairs at the repa our appraisal. shop around and to obtain repairs at the repair shop of your choice for the amount of 2. repairs for the arincrease in value be given a list of geographically convenient repair shops which will provide quality nount of the payment made directly to you plus any applicable deductible plus any due to the repairs.
-We guarantee the quality of the materials and workmanship used airs at any shop on our list.
-3. repairs is expected you wish us to part (3) business days notify us, by phone or in writing, prior to or in the course of repairs, if the cost of ed to exceed our payment plus any applicable deductible and increase in value and any any part of that excess cost.
-We have the right to inspect the vehicle within three is of your notification and we have the duty to authorize or deny any supplemental three (3) business days after inspection.
-4. It is your right to pursue resolution of any differences in repair costs through contact with us and the procedure established in General Provision Section 11 of the policy.
-5. the completed Re complete and to return this Repair Certification Form when the vehicle is repaired.
-If epair Certification Form is not returned to us, the actual cash value of the insured duced by the amount of the claim payment plus any applicable deductible.
-6. It is your duty to allow us, upon request, to reinspect the repaired vehicle after receipt of the Certification Form.
-If the repaired vehicle is not made available for reinspection within a reamount of time, the actual cash value of the insured vehicle will be reduced by the amount of the payment plus any applicable deductible.
-II C Ce rtification of Repa ir = age vehicle has been repaired by: F pair Shop Name Idress Т lephone Policyholder Name: Policyholder Signature: Date: Co mpany Reinspection neck one) Repair work completed in accordance with appraisal Other (explain) Licensed Appraiser Date
+- 1. It is your right to shop around and to obtain repairs at the repair shop of your choice for the amount of our appraisal. - 2.
+It is your right to be given a list of geographically convenient repair shops which will provide quality repairs for the amount of the payment made directly to you plus any applicable deductible plus any increase in value due to the repairs.
+We guarantee the quality of the materials and workmanship used in making the repairs at any shop on our list. - 3.
+It is your duty to notify us, by phone or in writing, prior to or in the course of repairs, if the cost of repairs is expected to exceed our payment plus any applicable deductible and increase in value and you wish us to pay any part of that excess cost.
+We have the right to inspect the vehicle within three (3) business days of your notification and we have the duty to authorize or deny any supplemental payments within three (3) business days after inspection. - 4.
+It is your right to pursue resolution of any differences in repair costs through contact with us and the procedure established in General Provision Section 11 of the policy. - 5.
+It is your duty to complete and to return this Repair Certification Form when the vehicle is repaired.
+If the completed Repair Certification Form is not returned to us, the actual cash value of the insured vehicle will be reduced by the amount of the claim payment plus any applicable deductible. - 6.
+It is your duty to allow us, upon request, to reinspect the repaired vehicle after receipt of the Repair Certification Form.
+If the repaired vehicle is not made available for reinspection within a reasonable amount of time, the actual cash value of the insured vehicle will be reduced by the amount of the claim payment plus any applicable deductible.